PHT-Medic/station/README.md

     ```
     - <station key path>:/opt/private_key.pem
     ```
 2. Then edit the following environment variables to match the local configuration.
-STATION_ID must be consitent to Vault and Harbor.
+STATION_ID must be consistent to Vault and Harbor.
     - `FHIR_ADDRESS`
     - `FHIR_USER`
     - `FHIR_PW`